JacquelineCl/group_project/README.md

 ## Notes
 * Filtering criteria in primary specialty to define primary care physician are family medicine, nurse practitioner, general practice, preventative medicine, emergency medicine, physician assistant, internal medicine, pediatrice medicine, obstetrics / gynecology

+Tony and Jenny - I replaced the list in paragraph 3 of the analysis with the list of specialties above thinking we might be able to delete the notes section since it's the only thing in it.
+What do you think?

 ## Roles: